Oduor-Donpaul/Medinet_v2/README.md

 # Medinet_v2

-THIS is a web application built using react on font end and django for backend. it allows users to create medical appointments with medical practitioners and hospitals.
+This is a web application built using react on font end and django for backend. it allows users to create medical appointments with medical practitioners and hospitals.
 The app should also be capable assesing health risks of petients. however, due to limited time and complexity of the app, the current version will only support viewing available hospitals and medics and creating appointments.

 **FEATURES**

 **User Authentication:** Register, login, logout, manage user accounts **Services and Facility listing:** Create, View, update and delete listings **Appointment Scheduling:** Create and manage appointments